 Winter temperatures in the region might occasionally seem daunting but because it is a still, dry cold the weather is quite manageable.
 Dressing properly allows visitors to engage in fantastic activities like chasing the captivating light of the aurora borealis, viewing larger-than-life outdoor ice sculptures or experiencing the exhilarating sport of dog mushing.
 Additionally, sports like skiing, snowshoeing and ice skating are all within reach even if the temperature is below zero.

 In Fairbanks, ice art is not only remarkable but commonplace during winter months.
-Locals and visitors alike enjoy the fantastically fun Christmas in Ice during the holidays in North Pole, a multitude of impressive ice sculptures around the community and the Kids Park and an International Ice Art Exhibition in February and March.
+Locals and visitors alike enjoy a multitude of impressive ice sculptures around the community and in February and March, both the World Ice Art Championships and the International Ice Art Classic spring to life.

-The ice art is awe-inspiring, but it can also be interactive.
-Both Christmas in Ice and the Kids Park find creative and beautiful ways to have fun, like attending any children's playground, only the "equipment" is constructed entirely from ice!
+Ice art is awe-inspiring, but it can also be interactive.
+The Ice Art Championships and the Ice Art Classic all find creative and beautiful ways to have fun, like attending any children's playground, only the "equipment" is constructed entirely from ice!
 There are slides and rides for all ages, mazes and life-sized sculptures of animals, and characters to touch and climb on.
 Climb atop a polar bear, slide down a dragon’s neck or crawl through a giant maze.

 Ice art sculptures in Fairbanks rival those wrought in stone and never cease to capture both the mind and the imagination.